xyxj1024/xyxj1024.github.io/_posts/2022-04-21-linux-rbtree.md

 ### Virtual Memory Areas in the Kernel Space

 Red-black tree suppots virtual memory area tracking in the Linux **kernel space**.
-Here is a [quote](https://lwn.net/Articles/304188/) from Jonathan Corbet:
+Here is a [quote](https://lwn.net/Articles/304188/) from Jonathan Corbet[^1]:

 > Kernel memory is normally allocated in relatively small chunks - usually just a single page at a time.
 As the size of an allocation grows, satisfying that allocation with physically-contiguous pages gets progressively harder.
 So most of the kernel has been written with an eye toward avoiding the use of large, contiguous allocations.
 There are times, though, when a large memory array needs to be virtually contiguous, but not necessarily physically contiguous.
-One example is the allocation of space for loadable modules; any given module should live in a single, contiguous address range, but nobody cares how it's laid out in physical RAM.[^4]
+One example is the allocation of space for loadable modules; any given module should live in a single, contiguous address range, but nobody cares how it's laid out in physical RAM.

-Apart from physically contiguous memory blocks that are allocated by the buddy allocator as well as slab allocators, noncontiguous physical memory can be allocated and mapped into virtually contiguous memory between <code>VMALLOC_START</code> and <code>VMALLOC_END</code> with the <code>vmalloc()</code> function.
+Apart from physically contiguous memory blocks that are allocated by the buddy allocator as well as slab allocators (a slab is multiple pages of contiguous physical memory), noncontiguous physical memory can be allocated and mapped into virtually contiguous memory between <code>VMALLOC_START</code> and <code>VMALLOC_END</code> with the <code>vmalloc()</code> function.
 This function wraps <code>__vmalloc_node_range()</code> in order to perform (large) memory allocation and return the address of the allocated kernel virtual area (KVA).
 Note that <code>VMALLOC_START</code> and <code>VMALLOC_END</code> are architecture-specific.

 KVAs are represented by two different <code>struct</code>'s at the same time, defined in [<code>include/linux/vmalloc.h</code>](https://elixir.bootlin.com/linux/latest/source/include/linux/vmalloc.h):
 ```c